 This designation is vital to the economic stability of Nicholson and the region.
 By promoting tourism, the byway highlights the natural and man-made beauty of the Endless Mountains to attract visitors.
 From the breathtaking views of Fall Foliage to the imposing grandeur of the Tunkhannock Viaduct in Nicholson and the Starrucca Viaduct in Lanesboro, there is plenty to see and do along this Route of the Famous Viaducts.

 Managed by the Pennsylvania Department of Transportation, byways qualify for Federal funds to pay for improvements such as paved shoulders, interpretive signs, and scenic overlooks.
-There are currently 21 byways throughout Pennsylvania.
+There are currently 21 PA byways throughout the Commonwealth.